 No Longer, Not Yet

 Today I had a dentist appointment.
 There weren’t any open appointments until October, but they had a cancelation, so I took it.
 I had just been there two days ago with my grown children, each reporting wisdom tooth pain, lost fillings and sensitivity.
-Mine pain was attributed to “Coronivirus Stress”.
+My pain was to be attributed to “Coronavirus Stress”.
 It’s something supposedly very common whether you’ve had the disease or not.
-Dr Cheung said he has it, too.
+Dr Cheung, the dentist, said he has it, too.
 No one is immune from dental stress these days.
 He recommended a night guard.
 And now I was heading back for a cleaning.

 Taking a Lyft the other day, after a three month break from automobiles was strange.
 Traffic seemed to be going too fast and close for comfort.
 I didn’t want to touch the seat belt.
 Or the handle.
 Or the seat.
-This time, I decided to walk to West 79th Street this time and set out early for 40 minutes of late morning exercise.
+This time, I decided to walk to West 79th Street, so I set out early for 40 minutes of late morning exercise.

 It’s been so hot in New York, but the air was cool today.
 I walked over to Broadway and then down and across at West 97th before taking Amsterdam Avenue the rest of the way.